 Dalhousie's Office of Student Dispute Resolution works with students, community and campus partners to help resolve disputes in a restorative and respectful manner.
 Referrals come from Campus Security, Code of Conduct Complaints, Halifax Regional Police and the Crown Prosecutors Office (as part of the Dalhousie Restorative Justice Pilot Project) and from Residence Life Managers.
 Following the principles of respect, responsibility and community, we work with groups to help restore relationships and find satisfactory resolutions.
-Visit us online to find out more about the resources available through the Student Dispute Resolution office at www.dal.ca/think.
+Visit us online to find out more about the resources available through the Student Dispute Resolution office.